Mustafaalua/Detector_Detection/readme.md

 This big square has a pixel area that fits 4 squares.
 Here we can find the length of each square that matches the size of "Grid length in mm" section but in pixels instead of mm.

-The lowest distance that the image was taken at that usually is 0 mm and is used as a baseline for both distance and length when calculating DSD.
+The lowest distance that the image was taken at usually is 0 mm and is used as a baseline for both distance and length when calculating DSD.

-The process of processing DSD includes finding the magnification and that is added to the ImageObject attribute.
-This will be used in step 3.
+The process of processing DSD includes finding the magnification and adding it to the ImageObject attribute for later use.

 #### 3.
-Third step is processing the shift between the images in pixels.
+The third step is processing the shift between the images in pixels.
 This is done through cross correlation between the images to find a common spot between them.

-When comparing images to eachother the ones with lower distances will always be more zoomed out then the higher distances.
-Therefore the lower distance has to be changed to fit the higher distance.
+When comparing images to each other the ones with lower distances will always be more zoomed out than the higher distances.
+Therefore, the lower distance must be changed to fit the higher distance.

-This is done by looking at the magnifications and change the scale of the lower distance image based on the difference of magnification.
+This is done by looking at the magnifications and changing the scale of the lower distance image based on the difference of magnification.

 The scale needs to occur with a translation of the x and y to center the image again.
-This is because the scaling move the image without taking the original center into account.
+This is because the scaling moves the image without taking the original center into account.

-When the images have similiar magnification the calculations of the shift can begin.
+When the images have similar magnification the calculations of the shift can begin.

 The set up for taking the images is a 3D-printed plastic stand.
-The stand can hold the physical grid with plastic behind, except a small 1 mm hole.
+The stand can hold the physical grid with plastic behind it, except a small 1 mm hole.
 This creates a spot where the beam attenuates less than the rest.

 ![Alt text](readmeImages/stepsHole.png)